China renews alert for high temperatures | www.lokmattimes.com

 China renews alert for high temperatures

-Beijing, Aug 1 China's national observatory on Monday renewed an alert for high temperatures as an intense heat ...
+Beijing, Aug 4 China's national observatory on Thursday renewed an alert for high temperatures as a scorching heat ...

-Beijing, Aug 1 China's national observatory on Monday renewed an alert for high temperatures as an intense heat wave is sweeping many regions of the country.
+Beijing, Aug 4 China's national observatory on Thursday renewed an alert for high temperatures as a scorching heat wave lingers in a vast area of the country.

-It has advised the public to avoid outdoor activities during high-temperature periods in the afternoon and suggested workers exposed to high temperatures or who work outdoors for a long time take necessary protective measures.
+The centre has advised the public to avoid outdoor activities during high-temperature periods in the afternoon and suggested workers exposed to high temperatures, or who work outdoors for a long time, take necessary protective measures.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app